cantiado/pspnet/README.md

-# fire-plant-soil-property-classification
-Pre- and post-fire plant and soil property classification
+# Pre- and Post-Fire Plant and Soil Property Classification Models